mui/material-ui/docs/src/pages/careers/technical-product-manager.md

 ### Why this is interesting

-Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month. – hundreds of thousands of developers use MUI every month.
-We are the second most used UI library in the world, after Bootstrap.

 Our enterprise components portfolio is still small, with a million interesting and challenging problems to solve.

+Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month.
+Hundreds of thousands of developers use MUI every month.

 ### What you'll do on a day-to-day basis